InseeFr/Pogues/docs/en/user-guide/user-guide.md

 *Can be filled in but is not taken into account in the display of the questionnaire*
 - The link between Pogues and RMéS and in particular to publish the questionnaire or reuse a question or a code list (e.g. departments, countries, nomenclature) from the repository
 - Condition the label of a question according to the answers previously obtained
-- Duplicate a code list to create a variant
 - The "Page break" button at the bottom center of the interface Pogues
 - pdf settings (number of columns, portrait or landscape layout, type of entry, numbering, number of questions per page)
 ---